 Rufus didn’t believe him.
 “They know I’m the best!” he barked, jingling louder.
 But then, he saw a puppy wearing a bell because he was still learning!

 Maybe that old dog was right.
-The bell felt heavy now, and he took it off that night.
+The bell felt heavy now, and he wiggled and wobbled until it popped off!
 He wanted to be a dog people loved!

 But even without the bell, people were still a little scared.
 Rufus tried wagging his tail…no luck.
 He brought the mailman a slobbery stick…the mailman screamed!
 Rufus sighed.